-Legacy provided two artists with an award of £30,000 each and an opportunity to undertake periods of in-depth research addressing the legacies of performance in art historical contexts, examining the processes and challenges of archiving live work, and looking at their own performance practice in relation to these.
+Bean and Etchells will carry out extensive research throughout 2009 addressing the legacies of performance in art historical contexts, examining the processes and challenges of archiving live work and looking at aspects of their own performance practice in relation to these.
 Following this, they will translate their findings into the creation of their own legacies, that may take the form of new artworks or publications.